oscarlai1998/tp/docs/DeveloperGuide.md

 dashes when the delimiters are used for separating various module information is also a dash.

-Considerations were also given to use more unique delimiters (such as \, `|`, etc.) to avoid accidental parsing fails but the problem still remains.
+Considerations were also given to use more unique delimiters (such as \, `|`, etc.) to avoid accidental parsing fails, but the problem still remains.
 Attempting to fuzz characters would lead to a corrupted storage file and render the application useless.
 Ultimately, the idea was scrapped in favour of the JSON format with a third-party library, since the exception handling and parsing management lies in the library functions.